teodorlu/neil-quickadd/README.md

 # neil-quickadd

 `neil-quickadd` gets you started with your new Clojure project faster.
-Add your stock dependencies in seconds!
+Add the dependencies you usually use in seconds!

 ## Usage